 The association between mental health, poverty and social exclusion - although well-established - still fails to influence MH discourse substantially.
-Distress caused by the everyday hardships of poverty continues to be pathologized and medicalized, putting the onus for it on the affected individual, besides
+Distress caused by the everyday hardships of poverty continues to be pathologized and medicalized, putting the onus for it on the affected individual, besides furthering the problematic assumption that such distress can be effectively understood or managed through a diagnostic, expert-led, recoveryfocused, bio-medical approach.
+Mental distress arising from challenging life circumstances such as poverty, systemic social exclusion, structural violence, and discrimination, cannot be addressed solely through medical diagnoses and interventions.
 Farmer suicides are a stark example of poverty-induced distress that underlines the need to go beyond clinical settings.
 In Marathwada, 11,995 farmer suicides were officially recorded between 2015 and 2018,1 with Osmanabad district alone accounting for 34%.
 Unlike other districts in Maharashtra, Osmanabad suffers from chronic drought.
 Year after year, the effects of climate change on their crops, unpredictable markets and mounting debt take an immense toll on farmers' mental health.

-Despite a significant number of agrarian schemes by the government to alleviate farmer debt, and the presence of four agricultural universities and 150 colleges in the region that might offer knowledge resources, farmer suicides are increasing.
+Despite a significant number of agrarian schemes2 by the government to alleviate farmer debt, and the presence of four agricultural universities and 150 colleges in the region that might offer knowledge resources, farmer suicides are increasing.
 Those tasked with reducing their number understand little about the situation on the ground.
-Women farmers, invisible and unaccounted for continue to be left out of these conversations.
+Women farmers, invisible and unaccounted for. continue to be left out of these conversations.
 Existing state interventions and development programs lack MH components, focusing largely on debt reduction, which - though crucial - is only one of the many steps needed to mitigate farmer distress.